bloom-works/organ-donation-reform/1_summary_of_findings.md

 ---

 When Congress passed the National Organ Transplant Act (NOTA) of 1984, the government established the Organ Procurement and Transplantation Network (OPTN) and mandated that it be operated by a private contractor.
-The contract is currently overseen by Health Resources and Services Administration (HRSA) under Health and Human Services  (HHS).
+The contract is currently overseen by the Health Resources and Services Administration (HRSA) under Health and Human Services  (HHS).
 The only contractor who has ever held the contract is the United Network for Organ Sharing (UNOS). ([See Organ Donation Policy, Figure 2.](#figure-2))

 **Figure 2**{:#figure-2}
 ![Image of organ donation policy hierarchy](/assets/images/policy-chart.jpg)